Justice57201/GPS_Node/README.md

 2. Open a bash shell terminal.

-3. Copy & Paste or Type in the line below.
+3. Copy & Paste the line below.

         bash -c "$(curl -fsSL https://raw.githubusercontent.com/Justice57201/GPS_Node/main/gps_installer.sh)"

      Press ENTER, and the install will begin.

 4. You will now be asked to enter your node number.